IrynaOliynyk/IrynaOliynyk-DevOps_online_Lviv_2021-Q3/m5/task5.1/readme.md

 -  then delete the labwork2.
 What changes have occurred and why?

-7)Using the locate utility, find all files that contain the squid and traceroute sequence.
+7) Using the locate utility, find all files that contain the squid and traceroute sequence.

-8)Determine which partitions are mounted in the system, as well as the types of these partitions.
+8) Determine which partitions are mounted in the system, as well as the types of these partitions.

-9)Count the number of lines containing a given sequence of characters in a given file.
+9) Count the number of lines containing a given sequence of characters in a given file.

-10)Using the findcommand, find all files in the /etc directory containing the host character sequence.
+10) Using the findcommand, find all files in the /etc directory containing the host character sequence.

-11)List all objects in /etc that contain the ss character sequence.
+11) List all objects in /etc that contain the ss character sequence.
 How can I duplicate a similar command using a bunch of grep?

-12)Organize a screen-by-screen print of the contents of the /etc directory.
+12) Organize a screen-by-screen print of the contents of the /etc directory.
 Hint: You must use stream redirection operations.

-13)What are the types of devices and how to determine the type of device?
+13) What are the types of devices and how to determine the type of device?
 Give examples.

-14)How to determine the type of file in the system, what types of files are there?
+14) How to determine the type of file in the system, what types of files are there?

 15)* List the first 5 directory files that were recently accessed in the /etcdirectory.